nf-core/eager/docs/output.md

 - `metagenomics_screening/profiling/kraken2/`
   - `<sample_id>.classified.fastq.gz`: FASTQ file containing all reads that had a hit against a reference in the database for a given sample
   - `<sample_id>.unclassified.fastq.gz`: FASTQ file containing all reads that did not have a hit in the database for a given sample
   - `<sample_id>.report.txt`: A Kraken2 report that summarises the fraction abundance, taxonomic ID, number of Kmers, taxonomic path of all the hits in the Kraken2 run for a given sample.
-Will be 6 column rather than 8 if `--metagenomics_kraken2_save_minimizers` specified.
+Will be 6 column rather than 8 if `--metagenomics_kraken2_saveminimizers` specified.
   - `<sample_id>.classifiedreads.txt`: A list of read IDs and the hits each read had against each database for a given sample

 </details>

 The main taxonomic classification file from Kraken2 is the `_combined_reports.txt` or `*report.txt` file.
 The former provides you the broadest over view of the taxonomic classification results across all samples against a single database, where you get two columns for each sample e.g. `2_all` and `2_lvl`, as well as a summarised column summing up across all samples `tot_all` and `tot_lvl`.
 The latter gives you the most information for a single sample.
 The report file is also used for the taxpasta step.

-You will only receive the `.fastq` and `*classifiedreads.txt` file if you supply `--metagenomics_kraken_save_reads` and/or `--metagenomics_kraken_save_readclassifications` parameters to the pipeline.
+You will only receive the `.fastq` and `*classifiedreads.txt` file if you supply `--metagenomics_kraken_savereads` and/or `--metagenomics_kraken_save_readclassifications` parameters to the pipeline.

 #### KrakenUniq